-If you are a person who requires assistance in case of an emergency situation, such as a fire, earthquake, etc, please meet with your individual instructors to develop a safety plan within the first week of the guarter.
+If you are a person who requires assistance in case of an emergency situation, such as a fire, earthquake, etc, please meet with your individual instructors to develop a safety plan within the first week of the quarter.

-The DRC office is located in the Library Media center or you can call our reception desk at 425.564.2498.
-Deaf students can reach us by video phone at 425-440-2025 or by TTY at 425-564-4110.Please visit our website for application information into our program and other helpful links at www.bellevuecollege.edu/drc.
+The DRC office is located in B 132 or you can call our reception desk at 425.564.2498.
+Deaf students can reach us by video phone at 425-440-2025 or by TTY at 425-564-4110.
+Please visit our website for application information into our program and other helpful links at www.bellevuecollege.edu/drc